webia1/Frontend-Ecosystem/Cypress/installation_issues.md

 ### Insecure Methods

-Please be aware of the security risks, especially if we opt for method 1 or 4.
+> Please be aware of the security risks!

 We can instruct npm to ignore SSL certificate checks. **This is insecure and should only be used as a last resort.**